ViBe-68/movie-recommender-by-vibe/README.md

 ---

 ## Intro

-My first ever GitHub repo.
 This is a simple movie recommender by learning the logic from the web [^1] and replicating the code using my coding practices.
-This markdown file was written with the help of [Luka Dušak](https://github.com/im-luka)'s markdown helper.[^2]
+This markdown file was written with the help of a markdown helper[^2].

 ## Purpose
-The purpose of this project was to simply understand the logic behind recommenders and the way they operate.
-The math behind them is called [**Cosine Similairity**](https://www.machinelearningplus.com/nlp/cosine-similarity/) & [**Text Frequency-Inverse Document Frequency (TF-IDF)**](https://medium.com/analytics-vidhya/understanding-tf-idf-in-nlp-4a28eebdee6a).
+The purpose of this project was to simply understand the base logic behind recommenders and the way they operate.
+The math behind them is called **Cosine Similairity**[^3] & **Text Frequency-Inverse Document Frequency (TF-IDF)**[^4].

 ## Tools & Platforms
 + Python